The Volokh Conspiracy

 Williamson v.
 Lee Optical (1955), the leading Supreme Court precedent on licensing and other "economic" regulations, says that the the Due Process Clause of the Fourteenth Amendment (which bars states from restricting "life, liberty, or property" without "due process of law"), is satisfied so long as the regulation in question passes a minimal "rational basis" test: it must be "rationally related" to a "legitimate" state interest.
 The interest in question need not even be one specified by the state legislature that enacted the law or by the government lawyers defending the regulation in court.
 It could even be a hypothetical interest made up by the judges considering the case.
 Justice Antonin Scalia once wrote that the rational basis test is really just a test of whether the legislature has a "stupid staff."
 Any reasonably intelligent staffer could come up with a rational basis justification for almost anything.

 The DC Circuit concluded that the DC child care regulation passes the test because getting a degree in early childhood education pretty clearly facilitates provision of childcare.
 Even if some of the courses workers could take under the requirement do not relate to child care, "OSSE [the agency issuing the regulation]could [still] rationally issue the challenged regulations without needing to parse the curriculum of any particular school."
 Indeed, "Even if all associate's degree programs contain at least some irrelevant content, still could have rationally concluded that requiring childcare workers to complete a predominantly relevant course of study will improve the quality of care young children receive."
-Furthermore, even course content irrelevant to child care, as such, could rationally be required "A variety of courses outside the early-childhood major, from math and English to art and history, could be beneficial to someone tasked with the educational development of toddlers—as any adult who has been flummoxed by a two-year-old repeatedly asking 'why' can attest."
+Furthermore, even course content irrelevant to child care, as such, could rationally be required: "A variety of courses outside the early-childhood major, from math and English to art and history, could be beneficial to someone tasked with the educational development of toddlers—as any adult who has been flummoxed by a two-year-old repeatedly asking 'why' can attest."

 This reasoning is utterly ridiculous.
 Any adult with experience in caring for small children knows that it's perfectly possible to do the job well without having a college degree of any kind.
-When I was in middle school and high school, I spent hundreds of hours working as a babysitter for toddlers, all without ever feeling the need to for any information that could only be learned in college (indeed, I didn't even have a high school diploma at the time).
+When I was in middle school and high school, I spent hundreds of hours working as a babysitter for toddlers, all without ever feeling the need for any information that could only be learned in college (indeed, I didn't even have a high school diploma at the time).
 Rare is the parent who, in choosing daycare facilities, cares whether the employees have college degrees or not.

 The court's rationale for the regulation also errs in conflating two different services: childcare and education.
 Even if higher education credentials are valuable for the latter, they are not necessary for the former.
-The DC regulation applies even to facilities that just provide care, without claiming to educate.
+The DC regulation applies even to facilities that just provide childcare, without claiming to educate.

 Of course, it is always possible to argue that college-educated workers will, on average, be better than those who lack such degrees.
 If nothing else, having a college degree might correlate with being more intelligent or more conscientious.
 But that argument could justify regulations requiring a college degree for pretty much any job.
 A college-educated Uber or taxi driver might, on average, be better than one with only a high school diploma.
 If the driver is required to take college courses on physics, mechanics, and transportation policy, he or she might do a better job of caring for his vehicle.
 Any competent lawyer—or any non-stupid staffer, as Scalia might put it—can think of similar rationales for requiring college degrees for workers in any field of any kind.